ClimenteA/Local-Remote-Developer-Jobs-Aggregator/README.md

 - run `bun server.ts`;
 - click `Collect jobs` button (let it do it's thing);
 - after it's done, keep the server running and click `View jobs` button (TIP: install [DB Browser](https://sqlitebrowser.org/) and perform operations in bulk);
+- When it arrives to LinkedIn scrapping you have to manually switch between tabs to not lose focus;

 You can checkout the remote job boards scrapped in the `chrome-extension/service-wrker.js` the `JOB_BOARDS` const.
 Add/remove/modify it for your needs.
 Make sure for each new website you add to create a scrape function in `chrome-extension/content-script.js`